 No wonder young people are leaving the church in droves.
 But the job is not done yet.

 Thankfully, the ship is slowly but surely righting.
 America is less religious than ever, and the trendline is moving farther in that direction each year.

-The sooner we turn our back on religion and all its trappings, the sooner America can enter a new Age of Enlightenment.
+The sooner we decide that organized religion has had its time, the sooner America can enter a new Age of Enlightenment.
 I, for one, welcome it.